EuncheolIm/MeasureDistance/README.md

 # MeasureDistance
-refer to paper : "ON FAST COMPUTATION OF DISTANCE BETWEEN LINE SEGMENTS"
+Refer to paper : "ON FAST COMPUTATION OF DISTANCE BETWEEN LINE SEGMENTS"

 * Measure Minumum Distance between 2 segments.
-* Normally, This method can be used checking self-collision on Robot
+* Normally, This method can be used to check self-collision on Robot

 ```